-The flights for this program are still being worked out, but it can be assumed that the group will leave from either Boston's Logan Airport or Newark Airport in Newark, New Jersey on Saturday, January 6th arriving to London on the morning of Sunday January 7th.
-The group will fly with the Academic Director and the Program Director will meet the group at the airport upon arrival.
-We will return from London from the departure airport on Friday, January 26th.
-We will communicate flight details via email (and post them on the London Program website) as soon as we have them.
+The flights for this program are still being worked out, the group will leave from Boston's Logan Airport on Saturday, January 5th arriving to London on the morning of Sunday January 6th.
+The group will fly with Dan, the Academic Director.
+The Program Director, Denise, will meet the group at the airport upon arrival.
+We will return to Boston from London on Friday, January 25th.
+We will communicate flight details via email (and post them on the London program website) as soon as we have them.